fractal6/doc/docs/index.en.md

 Organisations are seen like graphs, or trees, which are akin to living entities and where their members can intuitively visit them, and interact with, in order to:

-* quickly understand who is doing what.
+* Quickly understand who is doing what.
-* quickly understand what is to be done.
+* Quickly understand what is to be done.
-* quickly detect and respond to tensions.
+* Quickly detect and respond to tensions.
-* quickly find the right people to contact to get information.
+* Quickly find the right people to contact to get information.
-* facilitate the on-boarding flow of newcomers.
+* Facilitate the on-boarding flow of newcomers.
-* be robust to growth and reorganization.
+* Be robust to growth and reorganization.

 It is inspired by several ideas and initiatives [^1]: